I Evaluated G2's 7 Best Visitor Management Software

 Honeywell Forge is a modern visitor management and data privacy solution that digitizes facility maintenance and securely streamlines visitor registration and waiting services.

 One of the things most spoken about Honeywell Forge Visitor and Contractor Management is the effortless check-in process.
+In fact, 89% of G2 users rate the visitor check-in feature highly.
 Contractors and visitors can walk up to an iPad kiosk, enter their details, and get their instant badge printed without any manual interference.

 The system also sends out instant notifications to the right authorized person when someone arrives, which means users never have to guess who is on-site.